DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Staff Training

-$5k - $20k/yr
+$5k - $20k / yr

 Security awareness training, FedRAMP-specific process training, and incident response exercises for operations staff.
 Required annually.

-Boundary Expansion Costs
+Boundary Expansion

-Total: $30k - $200k per expansion
+$30k - $200k per expansion

 Significant Change Request